-PowerUp uses a Structured Literacy approach, covering reading skills around words, grammar, and comprehension, in a way that helps students across skill levels succeed.
+PowerUp uses a Structured Literacy approach, covering reading skills around words, grammar, and comprehension in a way that helps students across skill levels succeed.
 Ensuring success in all reading areas is critical; if a student does not have adequate underlying skills in any one of the areas of reading, reading success is compromised.

-PowerUp's curriculum helps educators to address inefficient wordrecognition skills, insufficient syntactic knowledge, and/or a lack of adequate reading skills and strategies, as needed based on each student's starting levels and progress in the program.
-This enables educators to support the wide range and diverse needs of of students using PowerUp with fidelity covered three grade levels of skills in a single school year adolescent readers, in a single program that they can trust to help their students succeed.
+PowerUp's curriculum helps educators to address inefficient wordrecognition skills, insufficient syntactic knowledge, and/or a lack of adequate reading skills and strategies as needed based on each student's starting levels and progress in the program.
+This enables educators to support the wide range and diverse needs of adolescent readers in a single program that they can trust to help their students succeed.